ifm/documentation/GeneralDoc/cw_plausibilization.md

 ### `anfFilterSizeDiv2` values example pictures
 In the following a few example pictures are shown where the effect of the different  cw plausibilization settings (mainly switch cw plausibilization on and off) are compared:

-Add example pictures with / without distance measurents pixels in the foreground:
+Add example pictures with / without distance measurents pixels in the foreground: try to reproduce this problem with a offsets - 0.5 m to 1 m offsets see if pixels in near range reappear

 ![cw_plausibility_on](./resources/cw_plausibility_on.png "3D point cloud with cw plausibilization")
 ![cw_plausibility_on_img](./resources/cw_plausibility_on_img.png "distance and amplitude images with cw plausibilization")